LukeZGD/FourThree-iPad2/README.md

 ## Activation

-- Use Legacy iOS Kit: Other Utilities -> Attempt Activation
+- No need to worry about activation issues on iOS 4.3.x, the install will be activated.